-The percentage of students reaching standard on the reading and math MSP will increase by (AMO growth target to be set by state) from the 2013-2014 school year.
+The percentage of students reaching and math MSP will incre ease by (AMO growth target to be set by state) from the 20 13-2014 school year. • ,

-Specific Measureable Actionable/ Attainable Realistic/ Results-oriented Timely/ Timebound Implementation of School Wide Positive Behavior Intervention System.(PBIS) PD is obtained and delivered through PBIS support, coaching and feedback PD on school wide behavior support system PD for teachers working with difficult behaviors Teachers will develop an increased understanding of school procedure and common language for working with students with behaviors.
+Specific Measureable Actionable/ Attainable Realistic/ Results-oriented Timely/ Timebound Implementation of School Wide Positive Behavior Intervention System.(PBIS) PD is obtained and delivered through PBIS support, coaching and feedback.
+PD on school wide behavior support system.
+PD for teachers working with difficult behaviors.
+Teachers will develop an increased understanding of school procedure and common language for working with students with behaviors.
 September 2013- 2015